tools-for-things-and-ideas/tools-for-things-and-ideas.github.io/_posts/2019-03-20-droplet-printing.md

 ![](/images/droplet-printing-first-drop.jpg)

-Creating a sponge like object.
+Creating a sponge like object:
 |![](/images/droplet-printing-01.jpg)|As a first test, I used the gcode from a flattened cube and added a single drop.|
 |---|---|
 |![](/images/droplet-printing-02.jpg)|Three hardcoded rows with different extrusion amounts.|